secondmindlab/track-template/README.md

 # Track Template Protocol by Second Mind OS (SMIND)

 > Track your thinking.
 Loop your learning.
 Build public artifacts.
-Powered by SMOS.
+Powered by SMIND.

 **Canonical template** for learning tracks, project-based skill loops, and knowledge pipelines in the 🧱 Second Mind OS Lab.